-THEORETICS is a five piece livetronica band from Seattle, WA known for their well crafted instrumentals and collaborations with vocalists across a wide range of electronica and hip-hop styles.
+THEORETICS is a five piece livetronica band from Seattle, WA known for their well crafted instrumentals and collaborations with soulful vocalists.
 They continue to be known for their energetic live shows and ability to blend programmed and live elements seamlessly during their performances.

 Born out of a trip hop group called Vunt Foom that formed at the University of Washington back in 2006, the band has gone through several structural changes.
 From 2008 to 2013 the band was fronted by emcees Mark Hoy and Chimaroke Abuachi and was primarily a live hip hop band.
 They performed at large festivals throughout the Northwest, including Sasquatch, Bumbershoot and The Capitol Hill Block Party as well as packed clubs like the Showbox, Crocodile, and Neumos.
 The band produced four highly acclaimed music videos with director Garret Gibbons (Higher, Go and the steampunk classic Jekyll and Hyde) and "Lights On" with Casey Sjorgen.

 New songs and collaborations from Soul to Hip Hop